rikedyp/APLCourse/docs/Ufns.md

  Fn ← {⍺⍵}                 ⍝ We can give functions names
 ```

-It is also possible to name functions which do not explicity refer to their arguments.
+It is also possible to name functions which do not explicitly refer to their arguments.
 This is called [tacit](https://aplwiki.com/wiki/Tacit_programming) or *point-free* programming.

 ```APL
       Plus ← +